open-contracting-extensions/european-union/docs/operations.md

 ## Create a release

-1. If this is the first publication concerning the procedure – or if the previous publication is a Prior information notice or Periodic indicative notice that has multiple `/OBJECT_CONTRACT` (*Object*) elements – set [`ocid`](http://standard.open-contracting.org/latest/en/schema/identifiers/#contracting-process-identifier-ocid) by prepending your [OCID prefix](http://standard.open-contracting.org/latest/en/implementation/registration/) to a unique identifier of your choice (e.g. a [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)).
-Otherwise, this notice's `ocid` should be the same as the previous publication's `ocid`.
-1. Set [`id`](http://standard.open-contracting.org/latest/en/schema/identifiers/#release-id) to the notice number.
+1. Set [`id`](https://standard.open-contracting.org/latest/en/schema/identifiers/#release-id) to the notice number.
 1. Set `initiationType` to 'tender'.
+1. Set `ocid` as described below.

+This notice's `ocid` will either be a new `ocid`, or the same `ocid` as a previous publication concerning this procedure.

+A new [`ocid`](https://standard.open-contracting.org/latest/en/schema/identifiers/#contracting-process-identifier-ocid) is set by prepending your [OCID prefix](https://standard.open-contracting.org/latest/en/implementation/registration/) to a unique identifier of your choice (e.g. a [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) or a suitable system-internal identifier).

+This notice's `ocid` will be a new `ocid` if one of the following is true:

+* This notice is the first publication concerning the procedure.
+* The previous publication is a Prior information notice or Periodic indicative notice that has multiple `/OBJECT_CONTRACT` (*Object*) elements.
+* This notice is a Contract award notice for an award within a framework agreement or dynamic purchasing system.

+If the notice is a Contract award notice for an award within a framework agreement or dynamic purchasing system, you must also add a `RelatedProcess` object to the `relatedProcesses` array, set its `.id` to '1', add 'framework' to its `.relationship` array, set its `.scheme` to 'ocds', and set its `.identifier` to the `ocid` of the procedure that set up the framework agreement or dynamic purchasing system.

 ## Reference a previous publication